DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 more ".cpp" files too.
 You need to ensure that the driver files are present in the DCC++ EX source file folder.
 If you have received them from another source, then copy them to this folder.

+Many of the driver ".h" files also include a description of how the driver operates, and what configuration lines are required in order to use it, together with examples.
+If you can't find documentation elsewhere, then check at the top of the ".h" file.

-Then you need to create a configuration file to include the device driver in the build.
+Now you need to create a configuration file to include the device driver in the build.
 You can either copy the supplied file ``mySetup.cpp_example.txt`` to ``mySetup.cpp`` and then edit it, or you can create a new ``mySetup.cpp`` from scratch.
+In fact, the file can have any name you like.
+You could use ``AA_setup.cpp`` for example, then it will appear at the beginning of the list of files in the Arduino IDE.

 Adding A New Device Configuration File